julian-klode/lingolang/docs/permissions.md

 In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in the `permission` package.

-The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful, and we also need to deal with legacy code and perhaps could use some other permissions for describing Go-specific operations, like a permission for allowing a function to be executed as a goroutine.
+The reasons for going with a capabilities-derived approach are simple: Monads do not work in Go, as Go does not have generic types; and fractional permissions are less powerful, and we also need to deal with legacy code and perhaps could use some other permissions for describing Go-specific operations, like a permission for allowing a function to be executed as a goroutine.

 ## Structure of permissions